-The two-tier compacy car strategy, which mirrors moves taken further up the AMG line-up, will lead to the launch of a new range of turbocharged 2.0-litre four-cylinder models introduced to the German car maker’s range over the next two years when successor models to the current A-Class, CLA, GLA go on sale.
+The two-tier compacy car strategy, which mirrors moves taken further up the AMG line-up, will lead to the launch of a new range of turbocharged 2.0-litre four-cylinder models introduced to the German car maker’s range over the next two years when successor models to the current Mercedes-Benz A-Class, Mercedes-Benz CLA, Mercedes-Benz GLA go on sale.

 In announcing the new entry level AMG compact car line-up on the sidelines of the Nürburgring 24 Hours in Germany on Saturday, AMG boss Tobias Moers said: “We will compliment our successful 45 models with two versions like we do with our larger cars.”

 In a further boost to AMG’s compact car line-up, Moers also confirmed that the production version of the Concept A-Class saloon revealed at the Shanghai motor show would form the basis for two new models as part of the new two tier approach.